spionagefilm/SpionFurDeutschland/README.md

 Better yet if you buy a copy of the film.
 I also want it to be clear that I have no commercial interest in this, this is purely a curious little rabbit hole of a passion project.

 I will trust Git to handle managing multiple contributors.
-It occurred to try and break it into pieces and have each contributor select an unused piece to work on, but I'm not sure of a way to do that.
+It occurred to try and break it into pieces and have each contributor select an unused piece to work on, but I'm not sure of a way to do that or if it's really necessary or a good idea.
 If anyone has suggestions please feel free to get in touch through git or at spionagefilm@gmail.com.

 And lastly, thanks very much for your help.